dfelinto/blender-manual/manual/addons/3d_view/math_vis_console.rst

    hello_world = Vector((1, 2, 3))

-You should now be able to see this point in the 3D View!
+You should now be able to see this point in the 3D Viewport!

 .. admonition:: Reference
    :class: refbox